Oddments Theatre Company is now an established Christian theatre company but started with just a small group of young people with a heart to perform…

 Oddments continued to develop and Barry Boyton, our founder, started to raise funds so he could work with the group part time.
 They began to travel further afield, and at one point managed to close the whole M5!
 On 18th September 2004, Oddments became a charity, enabling them to receive gift aid donations to expand their work.

 Hilariously, our prison work began completely by accident.
 Whilst planning a show, a letter was accidentally sent to the chaplain at Portland Prison.
 He sent a very kind reply, apologising that, for obvious reasons, his congregation wouldn’t be able to attend the performance, and invited them to come and perform in the prison.
 The group anxiously accepted the invitation.
 The rest is history, and very much part of God’s plan.
 Our prison work is now a large part of our mission and very important to our team.

 Where are we now?

 Oddments became a full-time gig in 2010, and the first full time team was established.
 The situation looked very bleak when, initially, nobody applied.
 After a lot of prayer and advertisement, applications began to trickle in.
 Five people really stood out as the ideal candidates, and they became the team!
 A house was bought for them to live in, they moved in in September and started work in the newly built office.
-Our work at Oddments has continued to develop; our sketch shows turned into full length plays and next year will be our 10th full time team, with each year proving to be just as successful as the one before.
-With over three decades of work, a hard-working team at the helm and God’s great blessing, Oddments continues to reach churches, schools and prisons and expanding beyond what anyone could have expected from a group of twenty- somethings back in 1981.
+Our work at Oddments has continued to develop; our sketch shows turned into full length plays and we have been able to run multiple full-time teams, with each year proving to be just as successful as the one before.
+With over four decades of work, a hard-working team at the helm and God’s great blessing, Oddments continues to reach churches, schools and prisons and expanding beyond what anyone could have expected from a group of twenty- somethings back in 1981.